Mozilla, the organization responsible for creating the popular Firefox Web browser, is bringing Firefox to

 "People ask us all the time about what Mozilla's going to do about the mobile Web, and I'm very excited to announce that we plan to rock it," Mike Schroepfer, a Mozilla developer who calls himself "schrep," wrote on the Mozillazine blog.

 Schroepfer hinted at a desktop and mobile browsing experience that could be bridged to build a better experience for both.
 He imagined a world in which bookmarks, history, and extensions from Firefox on the desktop work on a mobile device.

 Mozilla plans to give device manufacturers the best of both worlds, Schroepfer said: shared investment in the open-source project plus the flexibility they need to customize the browser for their devices.

 Why now?
 High-end devices are just getting enough memory and CPU horsepower to make for a compelling mobile Web browsing experience, Schroepfer said.
-ARM recently announced that by 2010 devices will be shipping with a processor that is eight times faster than what's in the iPhone.
+ARM recently announced that by 2010 devices will be shipping with a that is eight times faster than what's in the iPhone.

 "The user demand for a full browsing experience on mobile devices is clear.
 If you weren't sure about this before, you should be after the launch of the iPhone," Schroepfer said.
 Being able to leverage all the investments in the Mozilla platform across both desktops and devices is the right approach, he added.

 Mobile Browser Competition

 Clearly, the market for mobile browsers is getting more crowded.
 Nokia is making strides with its mobile browser, and Opera just launched the latest iterations of Opera Mobile and Opera Mini.
 Opera is making inroads with leading smartphone operators and handset manufacturers including Sony Ericsson, Motorola, HTC, KDDI, and Kyocera.